rehierl/node-tree-outliner/3-basic-design/3-7-0-design-x.md

 Note that this lookup operation is completely based upon those nodes that have already been visited (i.e. presequent nodes).
 That is, an implementation could maintain such a listing while it is traversing the node tree.
-However, the corresponding list object must, at all times, accurately represent the list of sections.
+However, the corresponding list object must accurately represent the list of open sections.

 <!-- ======================================================================= -->
 ## list operations